 Biking when it’s hot can be enjoyable and fun by tweaking your route and adjusting your pace.

-Find a place to freshen up
+Find a Place to Freshen Up

-Make sure you drink plenty of water and replenish electrolytes as often as needed.
+Drink plenty of water and replenish electrolytes as often as needed.

-Get an e-bike
+Get an E-bike

 E-bikes help you to pedal and exert less effort when going uphill.
 You may enjoy it so much that you’ll find yourself replacing car trips by riding your electric-assisted bicycle.